 James 2:24 tells us that a man is proved righteous by his works and not by faith alone, again making it clear that the two are linked in God’s eyes.

 In Acts 6:7 it says a great crowd of the priests obeyed the faith.
 If faith were only a belief, an idea not coupled to an action, how could they obey faith?
 The same applies to Romans 1:5 where it says: “by whom we have received grace and apostleship, to obedience to the faith…”

 Yes!
-That’s why Scripture tells us to confess our sins one to another.
-Only sin, for the true believer, should not be willful, and certainly not a lifestyle.
-True believers have hearts wanting to please their Father through obedience (If you love me, keep my commandments).
-Those who only mentally believe that Yeshua is who the Bible says He is, but have never had God’s TORAH written on their hearts and in their minds, have not yet died to self and made Yeshua their Master.
-They don’t want to obey God’s commandments.
-They see God’s commandments as bondage.
-They don’t walk in the (Holy) Spirit, which Romans 8:4 tells us was given so that we can fulfill the righteous requirements of the Torah.
+That is why Scripture tells us to confess our sins one to another.
+Only sin, for the true believer, is not willful and certainly not a lifestyle.
+True believers have hearts that want to please the Father.
+Those who only mentally believe that Jesus (Yeshua) is who the Bible says He is but have never had God’s Torah written on their hearts and in their minds, have never died to self and made Jesus (Yeshua) Lord.
+They do not want to obey God’s commandments and do not have the Spirit, which Romans 8:4 tells us was given so that we can fulfill the righteous commands of the Law.